tf-encrypted/moose/README.md

 Moose is a secure distributed dataflow framework consisting of a compiler, runtime, and Python eDSL and bindings.
 It is suitable for, but not limited to, encrypted machine learning and data processing.
 It production ready and written primarily in Rust.

-Computations are expressed using either the Python eDSL or by programming against the Rust API.
-Each operation in the dataflow graphs are pinned to a placement which represents either a physical host or one of several kinds of virtual execution units.

-Moose currently supports operations to express machine learning and deep learning models, and includes a virtual placement backed by secure multi-party computation (MPC) in the form of replicated secret sharing.
-Contributions of additional operations and placements are more than welcome.
+Computations are expressed using either the eDSL or by programming against the Rust API.
+Each operation in the dataflow graphs are pinned to a placement which represents either a physical machine or one of several kinds of virtual execution units.
+Moose currently includes support for machine learning and deep learning models, and a virtual placement backed by secure multi-party computation (MPC) in the form of replicated secret sharing.
+Please see [docs.rs](https://docs.rs/moose/), the [examples](https://github.com/tf-encrypted/moose/examples/), or our [whitepaper](https://github.com/tf-encrypted/moose-whitepaper) for more details.

-The implementation is documented on [docs.rs](https://docs.rs/moose/) and the cryptographic protocols are documented in our [whitepaper](https://github.com/tf-encrypted/moose-whitepaper).

-Moose is a community driven, open source project.
+Moose is a community driven open source project and contributions are more than welcome.
 Moose was created at Cape.

 ## Example

-The following is a simple example using the Python bindings to express and evaluate an encrypted computation using replicated secret sharing:
+The following is a simple example using the Python eDSL and bindings to express and evaluate an encrypted computation using replicated secret sharing.

 ```python
 import numpy as np